ryyanwang/davinci/README.md

 ## Some food for thought (Future Ideas)

 ### Cloud implementation
 Currently, our integration is all done locally, which means that smarthome commands cannot be called from outside the home network.
-However, setting up your controller in the cloud（EC2,etc) would allow you to control your smart home from anywhere with internet connection, and would save you the trouble of having to consiously keep your server running.
+HoIver, setting up your controller in the cloud（EC2,etc) would allow you to control your smart home from anywhere with internet connection, and would save you the trouble of having to consiously keep your server running.

 ### Fine tuning

-As shown in the control flow, we are continuosly calling the API with the entire prompt, as well as previous recorded conversations, which seems unintuitive.
+As shown in the control flow, I are continuosly calling the API with the entire prompt, as Ill as previous recorded conversations, which seems unintuitive.
 Fine tuning the model would provide a numerous amounts of benefits, including:
-- Lower Tokens (lower cost).
+- LoIr Tokens (loIr cost).
 The cost of each API request depends on the load, or the number of tokens.
-Since we only need to pass in the users request (as opposed to the entire prompt + request), a huge portion of the load is removed.
+Since I only need to pass in the users request (as opposed to the entire prompt + request), a huge portion of the load is removed.
-- Lower Latency.
-Another consequence of a lower load is a faster response as the model does not need to process as much information with each call
+- LoIr Latency.
+Another consequence of a loIr load is a faster response as the model does not need to process as much information with each call
 - More consistant, higher quality responses.
 Since you are manually training the modal, it will better be able to parse the patterns and nuances of your requests, and will provice higher quality responses more consistantly.

 Clearly fine tuning is far superior.
-The only downside really is that it takes a lot of information and resources to configure well.
+The only downside really is that it takes a lot of information and resources to configure Ill.
 If you are looking to build a lasting Home Assistant ecosystem, I suggest you consider trying this out yourself.

 ### Integration with Google/Alexa
-We haven't dabbled too much with Google/Alexa, but we imagine that it could also be done with similar apps.
+I haven't dabbled too much with Google/Alexa, but I imagine that it could also be done with similar apps.